-The partnership is a five-year, $3-billion investment by federal, provincial and territorial governments that aims to strengthen the agriculture and agri-food sector and ensure continued innovation, growth and prosperity.
-The partnership includes $1 billion for federal activities and programs, and $2 billion in cost-shared programs delivered by provinces and territories on a 60-40 cost-shared basis.
+The partnership is a five-year, $3.5 billion investment by federal, provincial and territorial governments that aims to strengthen the agriculture and agri-food sector and ensure continued innovation, growth and prosperity.
+The partnership includes $1 billion for federal activities and programs, and $2.5 billion in cost-shared programs delivered by provinces and territories on a 60-40 cost-shared basis.

-In Nova Scotia, $37 million will be invested through provincially delivered programs focusing on markets and trade; science, research and innovation; environmental sustainability and climate change; risk management; value-added agriculture and agri-food processing; and public trust.
+In Nova Scotia, $46 million will be invested through provincially delivered programs focusing on building sector capacity, growth and competitiveness, climate change and environment, market development and trade, science, research and innovation, and resiliency and public trust.

 Nova Scotia Cost-Shared Programs

 For a list of all available programs, please visit https://novascotia.ca/programs/